 Choose low-moisture, low-fat cheese varieties such as reduced-fat mozzarella or part-skim mozzarella when making your pizza.
 It’s best to steer clear of whole milk mozzarella since it has the highest fat content.

 Baking the pizza for a shorter time at a higher temperature can help reduce the amount of grease that pools on the pizza.

 However, avoid opening the oven door too often, as this can cause heat to escape, prolonging the cooking time.

 Use a Pizza Stone

-A pizza stone is excellent at trapping heat, distributing it evenly, and capturing excess moisture.
+A pizza stone is a fantastic tool for retaining heat, ensuring even distribution, and absorbing excess moisture.
 Always use a pizza stone when baking your pizza to reduce grease and ensure an evenly cooked crust.